rgwch/extralexis/README.md

 cd extralexis
 npm i
 ```
-then, copy .env.copy to .env and change the values to match your own system.
+then, copy .env.copy to .env and change the values to match your own system and the datatypes you want to include in the export.

 ## Usage